jeffreycwitt/pl339/docs/21-foundations-of-deliberative-democracy.md

 Rousseau's expresses this difficult in his description of the required "legislator" concluding that:

 {:#it-would-take-gods}
-> "It would take gods to give men laws" <span class="citation" data-reading="DQCKDACX, Book II, c.
-7" data-annotation="https://hyp.is/N-zXcPG7Ee6nAqeu0C0JGg/www.gutenberg.org/files/46333/46333-h/46333-h.htm">
+> "It would take gods to give men laws" <span class="citation" data-reading="DQCKDACX=>Book II, c.
+7" data-annotation="https://hyp.is/N-zXcPG7Ee6nAqeu0C0JGg/www.gutenberg.org/files/46333/46333-h/46333-h.htm"/>

 So on the one hand, we have the idea of what an organized and peaceful society of self-ruled people would look like.
 But we face a difficulty about how to generate and identify the precepts and commands of the general will.